VR-DSA/ay20_2019/README.md

 1. The Sun and its blackbody spectrum.
 (C&O ch 3.4-3.5, 11.2-11.3)
 2. The solar energy source: nuclear burning.
 (C&O ch 10.3)
 3. How does energy escape the Sun?
 Radiation, opacity, and transfer.
 (C&O ch 9.1-9.4)
 4. Opacity mechanisms and convection.
+(C&O ch 9.1-9.4)
 5. Equations that determine stellar structure.
+(C&O ch 10.1-10.5)
 6. Deriving the main sequence, and the H-R diagram.
 7. What are all the other stars?
 Solar and stellar spectra.
 8. The hydrogen atom and Maxwell-Boltzmann statistics.